Sleep Apnea Treatment in Detroit: The SLEEP APNEA PRECISION APPROACH™

 Types of Sleep Apnea

 There are three primary types of sleep apnea.
-While they all involve interruptions in breathing during sleep, the underlying causes differ and may require different treatment approaches.
+All involve interrupted breathing during sleep, but the causes differ, and so do the treatments.

 Obstructive Sleep Apnea (OSA)

-Obstructive sleep apnea is the most common form and occurs when the airway becomes physically blocked during sleep.
-This blockage is often due to:
+Obstructive sleep apnea is the most common form.
+It occurs when the airway becomes physically blocked during sleep, often due to:

 • Relaxation of soft tissues such as the tongue and soft palate